kleiner-brauhelfer/kleiner-brauhelfer-2/deployment/arch-linux/README.md

 Instead, it allows the enduser very easily to build and install kleiner-brauhelfer-2 by himself.
 The method uses [makepkg](https://wiki.archlinux.org/title/makepkg) to build and install the Arch-Linux package.

-The information for building the package is contained in the two files **PKGBUILD** and **kleiner-brauhelfer-2.desktop** stored and stored in the [Arch-Linux User Repository](https://aur.archlinux.org/packages/kleiner-brauhelfer), also called AUR.
+The information for building the package is contained in the two files **PKGBUILD** and **kleiner-brauhelfer-2.desktop**.
+They are stored in the [Arch-Linux User Repository](https://aur.archlinux.org/packages/kleiner-brauhelfer), also called AUR.

 ## Prerequisit: